Caddickbrown/SApps/README.md

 ### v2.0 Features
 - Journal Prompts
 - More Colour
+- Tags Field
+- Colours as Variables

 ### Planned Functionality
 - Themes
     - Colours as variables
 - Cleaner Look
+- Dynamically Generated Form
+    - Not really sure how this would work realistically
+    - Headers?
+    - Benefit would be to me not typing out the titles and where they go later on
+- Image Attacher